devbridge/test-juggler/README.md

 * We are using teremock - Easy to use test request mocker for puppeteer / mocha / karma
 * The documentation is located at: https://github.com/Diokuz/teremock
 * The Helper (RequestMocker) that is implemented has simplified behavior where it will record all xhr and fetch responses from backend and when replay on the subsequent runs.
 Default behavior can be overridden with custom options passed.
-The options allow to target speicic requests and allow to specify response body, headers, status and delay.
+The options allow to target specific requests and allow to specify response body, headers, status and delay.

 ### Parallel execution ###
 * By default Jest runs tests in parallel with a worker pool of child processes